Gunpowder | Spitalfields Restaurant

 Which should give you plenty of bang for your buck.

-NOTE: Gunpowder doesn’t take reservations: it’s walk-ins only.
-Open Monday to Saturday, closed Sunday.
-For parties of 6 or more people, email ahead at email@example.com.
+NOTE: Gunpowder is open for lunch & dinner Monday to Saturday, closed Sunday.
+For parties of 6 or more people, email ahead at firstname.lastname@example.org; otherwise it’s walk-in only.
 You can find out more on their website HERE.

 Like dining out in the area?
-Check out our guide to the best restaurants in Shoreditch & Spitalfields
+Check out our guide to the best restaurants in Spitalfields